AndCamo/LaraCroft-ChatBot/readme.md

 - [📊 Evaluation](#-evaluation)
 - [📚 Documentation](#-documentation)

 ## 🔍 Overview

-The Lara Dialogue System is an advanced conversational AI that simulates Lara Croft conducting job interviews to evaluate potential assistants.
-The system maintains character consistency while handling complex dialogue patterns, question-answering scenarios, and contextual responses.
+A Natural Language Processing project implementing a dialogue system that embodies the character of Lara Croft, designed to conduct job interviews for potential assistants through interactive conversations.
+The Lara Dialogue System is a Dialogue System that simulates Lara Croft conducting job interviews to evaluate potential assistants.
+The system maintains character consistency while handling simple dialogue patterns, question-answering scenarios, and contextual responses.

 ### 🎯 Key Objectives